Java-QueryOnList/queryOnList/README.md

 # Java-QueryOnList

-The Java-QueryOnList is a Java Library that provides functionality for parsing queries and retrieving queried lists based on the input query of type String.
+The Java-QueryOnList library is a Java Library that provides functionality for parsing queries and retrieving queried lists based on the input query of type String.

 ## Usage

 ### Example

-To use the Java-QueryOnList library you need to create a `QueryExecutor` and call the `execute` method with the query and the class.
+To use the Java-QueryOnList library you need to create a [SuperQueryExecutor](src/main/java/org/queryongenericlist/query/queryexecutor/implementation/SuperQueryExecutor.java) (or your custom implementation of `QueryExecutor`) and call the `execute` method with the query and the class.

 For example this will return a list of people called David and sort them by hireDate in ascending order:
 ```java